Trafford Centre: Genesis

-Upon learning that the site was owned by the Manchester Ship Canal Company, which Whittaker had been acquiring shares in since 1971, Whittaker approached them with an offer to purchase but was told that as the land was earmarked for Manchester's bid for the 1996 summer Olympics it was not for sale.
-The chairman of the Manchester Ship Canal company also revealed that they also had plans to build a shopping centre on the site if the Olympic bid was unsuccessful.
+After learning that the site was owned by the Manchester Ship Canal Company, which Whittaker had been acquiring shares in since 1971, Whittaker approached the company with an offer to purchase the land but was told that as the land was earmarked for Manchester's bid for the 1996 summer Olympics it was not for sale.
+The chairman of the Manchester Ship Canal company also revealed that they also had their own plans to build a shopping centre on the site if the Olympic bid was unsuccessful.

-Having his offer to purchase the site rebuffed put Whittaker on a pathway to taking control of the Manchester Ship Canal Company by strategically acquiring controlling shares.
+Having his offer to purchase the site rebuffed forced Whittaker to pursue an alternative strategy to obtain the land, he began slowly taking control of the Manchester Ship Canal Company by strategically acquiring controlling shares.

 Manchester City Council encountered a conflict of interest as both a local planning authority and a minority shareholder of the Ship Canal Company, however Its shareholding no longer afforded it any real control.
 Manchester City Council voiced their opposition to Whittaker's retail proposal citing potential negative impacts on the Manchester city centre economy.
 They however acknowledged that the development was in the interests of the shareholders.

 Consequently, in 1986, the council surrendered its rights to appoint all but one of the Manchester Ship Canal Company's directors and sold its shares to Whittaker for £10 million.

 By 1986, Whitaker had majority control of the Manchester Ship Canal Company and that year a planning application for a shopping centre and various sports facilities on the 300-acre site was submitted to Trafford Council.
 The site was the last undeveloped part of Trafford Park and would remain in agricultural use until 1990.
-The proposal was subsequently called in by the Secretary of State for the Environment, resulting in legal disputes and two public inquiries before planning permission was granted.
+The proposal was subsequently called in by the Secretary of State for the Environment (which is automatic for a scheme of such size) resulting in legal disputes and two public inquiries before planning permission was granted.
 Concerns raised included potential congestion on the M60 motorway and adverse consequences for high streets in other Greater Manchester towns.

-The Trafford Centre was not the only proposal for a large shopping centre in the area.
-A rival centre known as Regatta at Salteye was to be located close to Barton Aerodrome in Salford, just across the Manchester Ship Canal from the Trafford Centre.
-This proposal was similar in size to the Trafford Centre and was submitted for planning permission at around the same time.
-It would also be called in by the Secretary of State due to its size and the government made it clear that only one proposal could be permitted.
-In 1990, the government indicated that the Trafford Centre was the stronger scheme, the Regatta proposal was subsequently withdrawn shortly afterwards.
+The Trafford Centre was one of three proposals for a large out-of-town shopping centre in Greater Manchester at the time.
+A proposal known as Regatta at Salteye was to be located close to Barton Aerodrome in Salford, just across the Manchester Ship Canal from the Trafford Centre.
+The second rival centre was to be located on a site at Carrington, Trafford.

+The Planning Applications for both rival schemes were automatically called in by the Secretary of State and the government made it clear that only one proposal could be permitted.
+A public inquiry was set up in 1987 to examine which of the proposals should be allowed to be considered for Planning Permission.
+In 1990 the government announced that the Trafford Centre was considered the best proposal of the three citing the regenerative effects it would have on Trafford Park.
+This decision formally killed off the Regatta and Carrington shopping centre proposals.